ROSRider/rosrider_doc/docs/NETWORK.md

 ### ROS_HOSTNAME

- `ROS_HOSTNAME` tells ROS programs what is the name of the current node, so others could connect to it.
+ `ROS_HOSTNAME` tells ROS programs what is the name of the current node, so others could connect to.

 On the Laptop, add this to `~/.bashrc`